Ruth E. Weir Memorial Award for Internships

 The Ruth E. Weir Memorial Award for Internships assists qualified Arts and Sciences students in paying for expenses associated with summer internships.

-Past research awardees
+Past internship awardees

 2015 Jacob Kempf (exercise physiology)